imgix/vue/README.md

 #### buildUrl

-In addition to the helper above, we provide `buildURL` from imgix-core-js to help developers to create any URL they need.
+In addition to the helper above, we provide `buildURL` from @imgix/js-core to help developers to create any URL they need.

 ```html
 <template>